timmckague/timandvictoria/src/pages/blog/2019-04-10-discover-morocco-as-a-travelling-trio.md

   - travel
   - itinerary
 ---
-> I can’t think of anything that excites a greater sense of childlike wonder than to be in a country where you are ignorant of almost everything.
+> "I can’t think of anything that excites a greater sense of childlike wonder than to be in a country where you are ignorant of almost everything.
 Suddenly you are five years old again.
 You can’t read anything, you have only the most rudimentary sense of how things work, you can’t even reliably cross a street without endangering your life.
-Your whole existence becomes a series of interesting guesses. - Bill Bryson
+Your whole existence becomes a series of interesting guesses." ― Bill Bryson

 ## The trio unites